mxro/maxrohde-web/content/posts/2010/2010-04-04-knowledge-networks-project-directions-and-assumptions/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Knowledge Networks Project Directions and Assumptions'
+date: '2010-04-04'
 categories:
-- contemplations
+  - 'contemplations'
-date: "2010-04-04"
-title: Knowledge Networks Project Directions and Assumptions
 ---

 The next generation knowledge networks project follows a number of key directions and assumptions, which guide the research as well as design and implementation of artifacts.
 Some of these key directions and assumptions are the following: